sahilsk/sahilsk.github.io/_posts/articles/2016-09-17-faas-for-ec2-auditing.markdown

   check.
 70% errors you can avoid here only.
 - AWS lambda docs are very rich and you can finally, every piece of information there.
+- realtime debugging is very easy in webtask.io with their streaming logs.
+It mean less context switching.
 - pricing ???